- Scientific name: Sepia officinalis

 - Distribution: Found all around the UK but much more common in the southern areas of England and Ireland.

-The common cuttlefish is most common at depths down to 100 metres, although they can be found down to depths of 250 metres.
+The common cuttlefish is most common at depths down to one hundred metres, although they can be found down to depths of several hundred metres.
 Common cuttlefish can grow up to half a metre in length and weigh up to 8lbs.
 However, cuttlefish of this size and weight are rare and generally live in the warmer waters of the Mediterranean and off the coast of Africa.
-Generally cuttlefish found in the colder waters around the UK generally grow to a smaller maximum size of around 25 to 30cm.
+Generally, cuttlefish found in the colder waters around the UK generally grow to a smaller maximum size of around 25 to 30cm.
 This species will feed on the seabed on a variety of different food sources such as prawns, small crustaceans and dead and rotting organic matter.
-Like squid species the common cuttlefish is valuable commercially, and as a non-quota species large numbers can be taken by British fishermen, leading to concern over long-term numbers.
+Like squid species, the common cuttlefish is valuable commercially, and as a non-quota species large numbers can be taken by British fishermen, leading to concern over long-term numbers, although the International Union for the Conservation of Nature currently classes this species as one of Least Concern.